Weather Conditions and Reports

 Percent Normal Accumulated Growing Degree Days (PDF 2 MB)

-Total accumulation of Growing Degree Days shows the accumulated growing degree days (GDD) for the period of May 1- June 23, 2024.
-Much of the East and Central regions have accumulated more than 450 GDD since May 1.
+1. Total Accumulation of Growing Degree Days shows the accumulated growing degree days (GDD) for the period of May 1 – October 20, 2024.
+Much of the East, Central and Southwest regions have accumulated more than 1800 GDD since May 1.

-Percent Normal Accumulated Growing Degree Days represents the variation of accumulated Growing Degree Days (GDD) from the historical record over a 30-year period from May 1 to June 23, 2024.
-GDD accumulation is near or below normal for the majority of Agro-Manitoba.
+2. Percent Normal Accumulated Growing Degree Days represents the variation of accumulated Growing Degree Days (GDD) from the historical record over a 30-year period from May 1 – October 20, 2024.
+GDD Accumulation is between 105% and 115% of normal for the majority of agro-Manitoba.

 Region